apiaryio/ivy/README.md

 Ivy touches the following workflow:

 * Function execution is scheduled from application ("producer") in similar way as executing function directly
-* Call is serialized and transferred through queue to worker
+* Call is serialized and transferred through queue to worker.
+Producer subscribes to notifier for completion
   * Worker job is considered essential.
 It should be thus delivered through robust, HA queue, such as AMQP, RabbitMQ, SQS, IronMQ or similar.
   * Arguments are send as a stringifyed JSON.
 There is no attempt to magically recover original object; called functions should thus rely only on attribute access, not method calls
 * Worker executes function on shared code base, with arguments fetched from queue task